Central SA

 Outdated infrastructure throttles service delivery in Moqhaka─── KEKELETSO MOSEBETSI 15:14 Thu, 21 Nov 2024

-Residents of Moqhaka in the Free State must contend with mounting challenges relating to service delivery in the district.
+Residents of Moqhaka in the Free State must contend with mounting challenges relating to service delivery.

-Regular cuts in water supply and sewage spillage are some of the issues which could be attributed to the poor state of essential infrastructure, leaving residents frustrated and underserved.
+Regular cuts in water supply and sewage spillage are some of the issues that could be attributed to the poor state of essential infrastructure, leaving residents frustrated and underserved.

 The municipality has been struggling with water supply interruptions, particularly in Viljoenskroon and Steynsrus.
 “The root of the problem lies in ageing asbestos water pipes which are prone to leaks and bursts,” said Moqhaka municipal spokesperson Dika Kheswa.